 Many of us gamers only play one or two games at a time.

 Even if you’re super hardcore, you will likely only play a single eSports title at a time before moving on to the next.
 Maybe the game of your choice isn’t optimized.

-When a game isn’t optimized, it means that it can’t use your CPU and GPU to their full potential.
+When a game isn’t optimized, it means that it can’t use your CPU and GPU to its full potential.

 Look up the game’s name online and add “optimization” next to it.
 If you see a lot of articles and user complaints on forums about poor game optimization, you’ll have an idea if it’s poorly optimized.

 Unfortunately, there are few things that we can do about poor game optimization.
 It’s up to the developers to optimize their games.

 Ensure the latest graphics card drivers are installed for a new game release.
 NVIDIA and AMD always release “game-ready” drivers for major releases so that their graphics cards work correctly.

 You can also try changing the API in the game’s graphics settings.

 You’ll typically see DirectX 11, DirectX 12, and Vulkan.
 Try all three to see which uses your GPU the most.
 Note that only some games let you change the API.

 Numerous things can cause low GPU usage.
 It’s a very frustrating issue because the graphics card is the most important component for video games.

 You should go over all the solutions I mentioned to find what’s causing the issue and fix it.
 Good luck!